reStrike-d-o-o/reStrike_VTA_Cursor/PROJECT_CONTEXT.md

 This single command:
 1. Starts the React development server (port 3000)
 2. Builds the Rust backend
-3. Launches the native Windows application
+3. Launches the native Windows application at position x=1, y=1
 4. Enables hot reload for both frontend and backend

 ### Alternative Manual Start